.

 • Ra: Rag meaning musical notes.

-• Ta: Taal meaning the Rhythm.
+• Ta: Taal means the Rhythm.

 • Natyam: The Sanskrit word for Drama.